jeffrey1183/coding-notes/cs-50/Project0.md

 * [Guideline of using Github Pages](https://gitbook.tw/chapters/github/using-github-pages.html)

 What I learned
-* how to use SCSS variable, SCSS nesting, and SCSS inheritance to maintain my code.
+* How to use SCSS variable, SCSS nesting, and SCSS inheritance to improve my code.